MenacingMecha/godot-psx-style-demo/README.md

 - Space: Toggle camera and object movement
 - R: Reset scene

+## Usage
+### Brand new projects
+For brand new projects, I would reccomend duplicating this project and playing around with things from there.

+### Existing projects
+1. Add the contents of `shaders/` to your project.
+2. Add the `precision_multiplier` as a `float` shader global in Project Settings.
+4. Configure a Dither/Banding viewport shader, using the demo project as reference.

 ## Tips for best results

 - Use very low poly models